Berlin Friedrichstraße station: The original station

-Extensions and remodel
+Extensions and remodeling

-Because of the large amounts of traffic going through the station even before World War I, plans were made in 1914 to extend the station.
-There was a new, slightly elevated platform on the northern side for the S-Bahn, and the existing platforms had been made slightly narrower, leaving one platform for the S-Bahn, and two platforms for long distance trains.
-The steel-truss, double arched train shed was built between 1919 and 1925, featuring large glass fronts.
-On the northern side of the building, two entry halls in expressionist style were built, and the whole northern side was covered by a characteristic dark tile.
-The southern facade was only plastered until the last renovation in 1999, when it was also covered by tile.
+Due to the large amounts of traffic passing through the station even before World War I, plans were made in 1914 to extend the station.
+There was a new, slightly elevated platform on the northern side for the S-Bahn, and the existing platforms had been made slightly narrower, leaving one platform for the S-Bahn, and two platforms for long-distance trains.
+The steel-truss, double-arched train shed was built between 1919 and 1925, featuring large glass fronts.
+On the northern side of the building, two entry halls in expressionist style were built, and the whole northern side was covered by characteristic dark tiles.
+The southern façade was only plastered until the last renovation in 1999, when it was also covered by tiles.

 In 1923, the Friedrichstraße underground station for line C (today's U6 and southeastern U7) was finished, creating the first part of the underground maze the station still has today.

 At the beginning of the 1930s, construction began again at the Friedrichstraße station, as the North-South tunnel of the S-Bahn was driven under the station.
-A long pedestrian tunnel connecting to the underground station of the same name Berlin U-Bahn was also driven under the northern end of the station, and that underground station received the characteristic yellow tile still featured today.
+A long pedestrian tunnel connected to the underground station of the same name Berlin U-Bahn was also driven under the northern end of the station, and that underground station received the characteristic yellow tiles still featured today.
 On 27 July 1936, just before the 1936 Summer Olympics, the underground S-Bahn station was opened.

-After the "Kristallnacht", starting 1 December 1938, thousands of Jewish children started from or passed through the station to leave Germany as part of the Refugee Children Movement.
+After the events of "Kristallnacht", starting on 1 December 1938, thousands of Jewish children started from or passed through the station to leave Germany as part of the Refugee Children Movement.

-The station was bombed by the Polish sabotage and diversionary squad "Zagra-lin" in early 1943, with 14 people dead and 27 wounded.
+The station was bombed by the Polish sabotage and diversionary squad "Zagra-Lin" in early 1943, with 14 people dead and 27 wounded.